 We’ve already mentioned how you need to be proactive to provide good customer experience.
 You must think about your customers’ needs, meetings them before they even realise they have them.
 One excellent and proactive way to find out what people think of your brand is via social listening.

 Tommee Tippee was the manufacturer of the cup.
 The firm noticed Mr Carter’s #cupsforBen campaign.
-They went above and beyond to find the original mould and committed to making a special run of 500 new cups.
+They went above and beyond simple digital customer communication, finding the original mould and committed to making a special run of 500 new cups.

 Through social listening, the company delivered an excellent customer experience for one family.
-What’s more, the story hit the press and garnered plenty of positive attention around the world.
+What’s more, the story hit the press and garnered plenty of positive attention around the world, showcasing the importance of both customer service and the customer experience in increasing brand awareness.
 The firm was proactive and worked hard to deliver for one customer.
 The story of how they did so gave a huge boost to their brand perception.

 Example 2 – Vodafone’s Network Status Checker

 Vodafone UK recently implemented a Network Status Checker tool.
-It’s an excellent example of an initiative to provide a better customer experience.
+It’s an excellent example of a customer engagement platform designed to provide a better customer experience.
 In essence, the Status Checker is an interactive and graphical representation of network performance across the UK.
-It was the first of its kind in the UK telecoms market.
+It was the first of its kind in the UK telecoms market and provided one of the best customer experience examples of recent years.

-By doing so, Vodafone was preempting customer issues.
+Through this new customer engagement software, Vodafone was preempting customer issues.
 Without the tool, phone users suffering outages knew they had a problem, but didn’t understand the cause.
-Their only way of getting info on network-related issues was to call a contact centre.
+Their only way of getting info on network-related issues via customer interaction channels was to call a contact centre.
 That takes time and effort and is something that many people find frustrating.

 Vodafone decided that a better way of serving customers would be the creation of the status checker tool.
-This self-service tool updates in real-time, and displays both unexpected issues and planned maintenance.
+This self-service tool elevates digital customer communication by updating in real-time, and displays both unexpected issues and planned maintenance.
 Users enter their location and can immediately see what issue is causing the problem.

-The advantages of such a system to Vodafone are two-fold.
+The advantages of such a customer engagement platform to Vodafone are two-fold.
 Firstly, they’re improving the customer experience of those suffering network problems.
 It’s easier for those customers to identify what the problem is and learn when it’ll get solved.
 Secondly, they reduce the volume of calls to their contact centres.
 As such, customer service agents have more time and scope to help other customers.
+This is the definition of good customer service and shows that it has real meaning in improving the digital customer experience.

-The tool proved a significant success for Vodafone.
+The tool was an excellent example of a positive customer experience and proved a significant success for Vodafone.
 Within a few months of launch, the firm saw a 9% reduction in network-related complaints.
 There were also 54% fewer escalated queries that needed a customer call back.
 By seeking out a new way to answer customer queries, Vodafone made real strides in improving the customer experience.

 Example 3 – Netflix’s Use of Personalised Recommendations

 Few companies have disrupted their industries as effectively as Netflix.
 The streaming service has changed the way that millions of people watch TV.
 Personalisation has always been at the heart of their business strategy.
-Through personalisation, Netflix has been able to deliver a compelling customer experience.
+Netflix are proving themselves to be masters of digital experience management through personalisation, allowing them to deliver a compelling customer experience.

 To achieve the level of personalisation desired, Netflix leans on machine learning.
 Machine learning algorithms log users’ preferences of what they like to watch.
-The data that generates is then key to create a personalised user experience.
+One of the most innovative customer engagement ideas of recent years is how the data that is generated is then key to create a personalised user experience.

-Netflix can use that data to create tailored marketing for each user.
+Netflix can use that data to create tailored marketing sparking unique customer engagement for each user.
 The firm can send recommendations of new shows that they think each user may wish to watch.
 When users interact with the recommendations, there’s more data to inform future marketing.
+This makes it not only a leading customer experience example, but also a good showcase for how best to use customer analytics.

 Being able to ‘discover’ new shows is a vital part of Netflix’s appeal.
 Users develop a more positive view of the company based on good recommendations.
 Compare this to how television shows were delivered before the advent of Netflix, and it’s easy to see how this exceeded customers’ expectations.

-As the service was so much better than traditional TV or cable, people recommended the service to their friends and colleagues.
-By using machine learning to aid customer experience, Netflix also earns loads of free advertising.
+As the digital customer experience provided by the service was so much better than traditional TV or cable, people recommended the service to their friends and colleagues.
+By using machine learning as part of their customer interaction channels, Netflix was able to not only improve the customer experience, but also earn loads of free advertising.
+They’re now leading the way in terms of digital experience trends, and a model for many to follow.

 5 Ways to Improve Your Customer Experience

-The above examples may have given you some ideas to improve the customer experience at the firm where you work.
+The above examples of high-quality customer engagement may have given you some ideas to improve the customer experience at the firm where you work.
 If you really want to elevate customer experience, you need to work a little harder.
 There’s no one customer experience strategy template that’ll work for every company.
 There are things that every company can do to improve customer interactions.

 Good customer experience gives added value to customers through their entire journey with a brand.
 For that, you need to take a holistic approach that’s also customer-centric.
 What that means is that all areas of your business must focus on customer needs and expectations.
-The following are five steps towards delivering the ideal experience for your customers.
+The following are five steps towards truly valuing the importance of the customer in service delivery and providing the ideal experience for your customers.

 Create a Customer Experience Vision

 If you want to make changes to improve customer experience, you need first to define your vision.
 A singular, well-defined customer experience vision is vital.
-It helps keep all departments and employees on the right path.
+It can go a long way towards successfully building a customer experience team and help keep all departments and employees on the right path.
 According to Olive Huang, research director at Gartner, the vision is critical:

 ‘A customer experience (CX) initiative that lacks a strong, clear vision often fails to achieve its intended result.’